ferretj/adventofcode2017/README.md

 Python scripts and test files containing solutions to the algorithmic problems proposed by [Advent of Code 2017](https://adventofcode.com/2017/).

-The solutions are briefly explained in comments inside the scripts.
+The solutions are briefly explained in comments within the scripts.

 ### Challenges